kexiZeroing/kexiZeroing.github.io/src/blog/swr-swc-msw.md

 To manage client state in a React app, we have lots of options available, starting from the built-in hooks like `useState` and `useReducer`, all the way up to community maintained solutions like redux or zustand.
 But what are our options for managing server state in a React app?
 Historically, there weren't many.
 That is, until React Query came along.

-While React Query goes very well with data fetching, a better way to describe it is as an async state manager that is also acutely aware of the needs of server state.
+A better way to describe React Query is as an async state manager that is also acutely aware of the needs of server state.
 In fact, React Query doesn't fetch any data for you.
 You provide it a promise (whether from fetch, axios, graphql, etc.), and React Query will then take the data that the promise resolves with and make it available wherever you need it throughout your entire application.

 > A common mistake people do is try to combine useEffect and useQuery. useQuery already handles the state for you.
 If you're using a useEffect to somehow manage what you get from useQuery, you're doing it wrong.

-`staleTime` is the duration until a query transitions from fresh to stale.
+The library operates on well-chosen defaults. `staleTime` is the duration until a query transitions from fresh to stale.
 As long as the query is fresh, data will always be read from the cache only - no network request will happen.
 If the query is stale (which per default is: instantly), **you will still get data from the cache, but a background refetch can happen**.

 As long as a query is being actively used, the cached data will be kept in memory.
 What about inactive queries? `gcTime` is the duration until inactive queries will be removed from the cache.
 This defaults to 5 minutes, which means that if a query is not being used for 5 minutes, the cache for that query will be cleaned up.
+Queries transition to the inactive state as soon as there are no observers registered, so when all components which use that query have unmounted.

 > - `staleTime`: How long before data is considered stale, when should revalidation happen? (default: 0)
 > - `gcTime`: How long before inactive data is garbage collected, when should the cache be cleared? (default: 5 minutes)